7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 Because of the very different properties of the fuel, the engine has to deal with it in different ways.
 I am going to explain the diesel combustion process in a separate article.

 Engineers work hard to improve all sorts of engines.
-It can therefore not be concluded how big the difference in efficiency and in CO2 emission is, without the information of the particular fuel consumption.
+It can therefore not be concluded how big the difference in efficiency and CO2 emission is, without the information of the particular fuel consumption.

 According to the literature, the average Otto process is between 5 to 10% less efficient than the diesel process.